 Languages (other than English)

-Peter was co-editor of the SCEAA journal The Social Educator before assuming the President’s role in June 2018.
+Peter was co-editor of the Social and Citizenship Education Association of Australia journal The Social Educator before assuming the President’s role in 2018/19.
 He has been a history education consultant with the Tasmanian National Trust as part of a National Teaching and Learning Project linked to National Trust properties (2014-16).
 He is a co-editor of Teaching Humanities and Social Sciences: Teaching and Learning across Australia [7th edn., Cengage, 2019], the best-selling HASS text in Australia for pre-service teachers.
-He was a liaison academic on a Faculty of Education/Tasmanian Department of Education Literacy/Numeracy project in 2013/14.
-He has been a lead author on collaborative Faculty research projects linked to the ‘impact’ of teacher education programmes and pre-service teachers in schools.

 In addition to his recent Faculty leadership roles, Peter has recent senior leadership experience in schools, having served as a Director of Learning (Communication, Culture, and Community) at an 11-18 Academy school in the north of England from 2008-2010.
 He was a staff representative on Academic Senate from 2014-16 and has advocated for the expansion of teaching and research undertaken at the regional north west campus as one of the co-ordinators of the Cradle Coast Campus Community of Practice.

 History education; Civics and citizenship education; Teaching and learning about identities; Global education; Political literacy; Active citizenship and participation; Teaching controversial issues; Museum education